kgola/Predicting-Professor-Ratings/README.md

 # Predicting-Professor-Ratings
-This notebook scrapes and analyzes professor text and ratings from ratemyprofessor.com, merges it with gender info from SSA and builds regression models to predict students' professor ratings.
+This notebook analyzes text and survey data on professor ratings, merges it with gender info from SSA and builds regression models to predict professor ratings.